The beginning of the school year means it’s s.m.a.r.t goal-writing time for elementary teachers.

 Itching to take your teaching career abroad?

-Maybe you want a Master’s degree or additional teacher certification.
+Maybe you want a Master’s degree or an additional teacher certification.

 Or is it that you want to stay in the classroom for the next 10 to 15 years, exploring the possibility of teaching other grade levels?